wpheka/wc-search-orders-by-product/readme.txt

 A simple plugin that helps you search your WooCommerce orders by product.

 == Description ==
-This WooCommerce extension automatically adds dropdown in WooCommerce Orders screen.
+WC Search Orders By Product does exactly what it says - This WooCommerce extension automatically adds product search and product type filter dropdown in WooCommerce Orders screen.

 == Installation ==